la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

     children and elders.
 Adding shade areas will increase capacity and enhance the comfort of the 1MM people who access Grand Park annually to play, enjoy quiet green spaces and attend free events in downtown LA.
-  Please write a sample tweet to describe your submission.: >-
-    Picture this: no more melting in the LA sun in #grandpark.
-Vote for shade NOW <bit.ly > #myLA2050
-  LA is the best place to LEARN: '0'
-  LA is the best place to CREATE: '0'
-  LA is the best place to CONNECT: '0'
-  LA is the healthiest place to LIVE: '1'
-  Where will you be working?
-Central LA: '1'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '0' Where will you be working?
-City of Los Angeles: '0' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '0'
-  Where will you be working?
-Specifics: ''
-  How do you plan to use these resources to make change?
-Conduct research: '0' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '1' How did you hear about this challenge?: Goldhirsh Foundation e-blast How do you plan to use these resources to make change?
-Mobilize for systems change: '0' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How do you plan to use these resources to make change?
-Implement and track policy: '0' How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: '' How will your proposal improve the following “Play” metrics?
-Access to open space and park facilities: '1' How will your proposal improve the following “Play” metrics?
-Number of children enrolled in afterschool programs: '0' How will your proposal improve the following “Play” metrics?
-Per capita crime rates: '1' How will your proposal improve the following “Play” metrics?
-Percentage of residents that feel safe in their neighborhoods: '0'
-  How will your proposal improve the following “Play” metrics?
-Attendance at major league sporting events: '0' How will your proposal improve the following “Play” metrics?
-Residents within 1⁄4 mile of a park (Dream Metric): '1' How will your proposal improve the following “Play” metrics?
-Number of residents with easy access to a “vibrant” park (Dream Metric): '1'
-  How will your proposal improve the following “Play” metrics?
-Number of parks with intergenerational play opportunities (Dream Metric): '1'
-  How will your proposal improve the following “Play” metrics?
-Number (and quality) of informal spaces for play (Dream Metric): '1'
   Describe in greater detail how you will make LA the best place to play.: >-
     Grand Park is the most popular green space in DTLA to play (1MM visitors per year) and is the first and only-large scale public park in DTLA that